Skip to content

 About employing MPI as a distributed runtime backend.

-The DAPHNE runtime system is designed with the goal of supporting various distributed runtime that relies on various technologies, e.g. MPI and RPC.
+The DAPHNE runtime is designed with the goal of supporting various distributed backends that rely on various technologies, e.g. MPI and RPC.

-This document shows how a DAPHNE user can execute DAPHNE scripts on a distributed computing environment with the MPI backend implementation of the DAPHNE runtime system.
-This document assumes that the DAPHNE was build with the --mpi options, if this is not the case please rebuild DAPHNE with the --mpi option ./build.sh --mpi
+This document shows how a DAPHNE user can execute DaphneDSL scripts on a distributed computing environment with the MPI backend of the DAPHNE runtime.
+This document assumes that DAPHNE was built with the --mpi option, i.e., by ./build.sh --mpi.

-The DAPHNE build script uses Open MPI.
-The DAPHNE build script does not configure the Open MPI installation with the SLURM support option.
-For users who want to add the SLURM, please visit the Open MPI documentation (adding --with-slurm to the build command of the Open MPI libbrary) and edit the DAPHNE build script.
-Also, users who wants to use other MPI implementations e.g., Intel MPI may edit the corresponding part in the DAPHNE build script.
+DAPHNE's build script uses Open MPI.
+It does not configure the Open MPI installation with the Slurm support option.
+For users who want to add Slurm, please visit the Open MPI documentation (adding --with-slurm to the build command of the Open MPI library) and edit the DAPHNE build script.
+Also, users who want to use other MPI implementations, e.g., Intel MPI may edit the corresponding part in the DAPHNE build script.

 When DAPHNE is Installed Natively (w/o Container)

-1. Ensure that your system knows about the installed MPI
+1. Ensure that your system knows about the installed MPI: The PATH and LD_LIBRARY_PATHenvironment variables have to be updated as follows:

 export PATH=$PATH:<DAPHNE_INSTALLATION>/thirdparty/installed/bin/